qosdil/tt-fraudsters-suspender/README.md

 * Go v1.22 or newer with `$GOPATH/bin` included in the `$PATH` environment variable
 * Amazon Cognito
+* For the IAM user, grant these permissions againts the targeted user pool: `AdminCreateUser`, `AdminDisableUser`, `AdminEnableUser`
 * PostgreSQL v14 or newer

 ## Installation